Kinetic Exchange Income Distribution Models with Saving Propensities: Inequality Indices and Self-Organised Poverty Level: Models and Simulation Results

-Here we consider a model where one of the agents in the chosen pair is necessarily the poorest at that point of time and the other one is randomly chosen from the rest (where, in the steady state, a self-organized minimum poverty level or SOPL appears).
+Here we consider a model where one of the agents in the chosen pair is necessarily the poorest at that point of time and the other one is randomly chosen from the rest.
+Here we vary $\lambda$ for values other than 0, as shown in Fig. \ref{fig:3}.
 The exchange of money will follow the same rule as described by Eqn. \ref{eqn1}.
+An important observation that ensues from the $\lambda\neq 0$ curves is that the MPI displaces to the right of the spectrum and shifts close to $m =1$ (resembling the nature of $P(m)$ against $m$ in Fig. \ref{fig:2}).
+Here we also observe that the SOPL (below which $P(m)=0$) increases with increasing values of $\lambda$.

 In Fig. \ref{fig:3}(a), the steady state income distribution $P(m)$ for different $\lambda$ values are shown and the same distributions are shown in semi-log scale in the inset indicating an exponential nature of the tail end of the distributions.
 In Fig. \ref{fig:3}(b), the variation of Kolkata index ($k$), Gini index ($g$) and Self-Organized Poverty-Line or SOPL are shown against saving propensity $\lambda$.
 The figure indicates that inequality of the distribution diminishing as $\lambda\to1$ and also Self-Organized Poverty-Line or SOPL is rising to 1 as $\lambda\to1$.